 After starting your Albania itinerary in the tranquil north, Tirana will be a bit of a shock to the system – in a good way!
 Some of the most interesting museums and galleries in the Balkans are located in Tirana, including the famous BunkArt 1 and BunkArt 2, which are set in two of Albania’s disused concrete bunkers.

 Cafes, restaurants, street art, quirky architecture and communism-themed bars are just some of the other things to check out in quirky Tirana.
 This is one of my favourite cities in the Balkans.

 Where to stay in Tirana

 Luxury: Arté Boutique Hotel – old-world opulence (think parquet floors, emperor-sized beds and velvet drapes) behind a historic facade in the hip Blloku neighbourhood.
 Check prices and availability on Booking.com.

 Budget: Tirana Backpacker Hostel – mixed dorms and private singles in a friendly hostel with outdoor gardens and communal lounge spaces.
 Conveniently located 10 minutes’ walk west from Skanderbeg Square.
 Check prices and availability on Booking.com.

 Airbnb: A-Tirana Apartment – this contemporary, light-filled apartment sleeps 4 and has all the mod-cons of a boutique hotel nestled inside an atmospheric 1968-built Commieblock.
 Browse more great Tirana Airbnbs here.

 How to get to Tirana from Kruje

 Make your way back down the hill to Fushe-Kruje by van or taxi.
 A constant supply of coaches, furgons and city buses ferry passengers between Kruje and Tirana, so you’ll never have to wait more than 15 minutes for a departure.

-The trip to Tirana takes 30-60 minutes, and tickets cost around 150 Lek.
+The trip to Tirana takes 30-60 minutes depending on traffic.
+Tickets cost around 150 LEK.

 Continue to Berat, the ‘city of a thousand windows’